“Tampons = danger”: is this statement actually true?

 Effective, economical and practical alternatives to tampons

-You like internal protection and want to know more about our Loulou menstrual cup made in France, super soft and really easy to wear?
-You can find lots of information in our articles:
+If you like internal protection and want to know more about our Loulou menstrual cup made in France, super soft and very easy to wear, you can find plenty of information by reading our articles:

-To avoid any risk of TSS, to say no to controversial substances and to finally respect your vaginal flora, say a big yes to sustainable, responsible protections.
+To avoid any risk of TSS, to say no to controversial substances, and to finally respect your vaginal flora, say a big yes to sustainable and responsible protections.